 Today I’d like to welcome Felesha from the Say Grace blog for sharing with us.
 She has a special breakfast treat to share.
 And I’m so excited.
 Let’s get right into it!
-Like a face plant.
+Like a face plant with these lemon bluebery pancake bites.

 When Melanie invited me to do a guest post, I was overjoyed at the opportunity to share my yummy Lemon Blueberry Pancake Poppers.
 This recipe is such a family favorite and we just can’t get enough of ‘em.
 Lemons and blueberries make the perfect team and when they’re packed in a cute little pancake popper AND then drenched in a cream cheese icing, they become completely irresistible.
 I was able to share this delicious treat with mom, dad and of course, the wonderful hubby!
 Let me tell you…they certainly couldn’t stop talking about them just like my Sweet Potato Pecan Pancakes with Praline Butter!